stedn/cooptrail/new_mexico.md

 ### Ways to give back

+- <a href="https://nmvfo.org/projects-and-events-calendar/">Trail Maintenance with NM Volunteers for the Outdoors</a>
 - <a href="https://www.oneabqvolunteers.com/need/">One ABQ Volunteers</a>

 This hub is still a work in progress.
 Check back soon for more updates.